mmmlab/pyrtools/README.md

 # Installation

 It's recommended you install from pip: `pip install pyrtools`.
-The pip install has been tested on Linux and on OSX.
-Windows is NOT supported because of issues with the C compiler (`gcc` isn't necessarily installed); if you have experience with C compilation on Windows, please open a pull request.
-It's possible that the way to fix this is to use Cython, ensuring that Cython is installed before attempting to run the pip command, and then adding: `from Cython.Build import cythonize` and wrapping the `ext_modules` in the `setup` call with `cythonize`, but I'm not sure.
+The pip install has been tested on Linux and on OSX. <strike>Windows is NOT supported because of issues with the C compiler (`gcc` isn't necessarily installed); if you have experience with C compilation on Windows, please open a pull request.
+It's possible that the way to fix this is to use Cython, ensuring that Cython is installed before attempting to run the pip command, and then adding: `from Cython.Build import cythonize` and wrapping the `ext_modules` in the `setup` call with `cythonize`, but I'm not sure.</strike>

+The version in this fork compiles and runs correctly under Windows, as long as you have a recent version of Microsoft's C/C++ compiler (MSVC) installed.
+You can download it free [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false) as a part of Visual Studio Community Edition.

 If you wish to install from the main branch, it's still recommended to use pip, just run `pip install .` (or `pip install -e .` if you